- Windows 11 now enables Device Encryption automatically during installation.

 Device Encryption is a security feature designed to protect your files by encrypting the entire system drive.
 This ensures your data remains secure and inaccessible to unauthorized users, even if the device is lost or stolen.

-On Windows 11, the feature uses the Advanced Encryption Standard (AES) to encrypt documents, pictures, and any kind of data you may have on the computer.
+On Windows 11, the feature uses the Advanced Encryption Standard (AES) to encrypt documents, photos, and any data on the computer.
 It converts data into a format that cannot be read without the correct decryption key, helping protect data from unauthorized access.

-In the past, computers were required to meet either Modern Standby or Hardware Security Test Interface (HSTI) security requirements, but starting with version 24H2 (2024 Update), the company is making changes to relax the requirements to enable encryption on more devices.
+In the past, computers were required to meet either the Modern Standby or the Hardware Security Test Interface (HSTI) security requirements, but starting with version 24H2 and later, the company is relaxing the requirements to enable encryption on more devices.
 Also, the latest version of the operating system doesn’t check untrusted Direct Memory Access (DMA) interfaces.

-BitLocker and Device Encryption are both security features to provide drive encryption.
-The difference is that BitLocker is a full-featured encryption tool that is only available on Windows 11 Pro, Enterprise, and Education.
+BitLocker and Device Encryption are both security features that provide drive encryption.
+The difference is that BitLocker is a full-featured encryption tool available only on Windows 11 Pro, Enterprise, and Education.

-On the other hand, Device Encryption is a simplified version of BitLocker that is available on Windows 11 Home and newer devices running Windows 11 Pro or higher editions.
+On the other hand, Device Encryption is a simplified version of BitLocker available on Windows 11 Home and on devices running Windows 11 Pro or higher editions.
 It provides basic encryption features aimed at consumer devices.
 Also, this feature only encrypts the installation and secondary drives.
 It does not encrypt external storage connected to the device.

 Why turn off Device Encryption?

-Another reason I can point out is compatibility since some applications or peripherals may not work as expected with an encrypted drive.
-Also, if you have a dual-boot system, you may encounter issues if you try running Windows alongside Linux on the same computer.
+Another reason I can point out is compatibility, since some applications or peripherals may not work as expected with an encrypted drive.
+Also, if you have a dual-boot system, you may encounter issues when running Windows alongside Linux on the same computer.

 In this guide, I will explain several ways to prevent the Windows 11 setup from encrypting your device and the steps to turn off encryption after installation.